 Statement

-The dichotomy between something abstract versus something concrete, being on the Earth and being of Spirit, is very fascinating to me.
-My sculptures are the direct representation of bringing something from the realm of imagination (spirit), to the material world.
+Transformation and the relationship between matter and spirit are themes within my work.
+The contrast between something ethereal and something concrete, being of Spirit and being on Earth is fascinating to me.
+My sculptures are a clear representation of bringing something from the realm of imagination — the realm of spirit — to the physical world, the realm of matter.